chtew/hackathon-digiweek-wob/README.md

 # Traffic Analysis for better Mobility and City Planning

 Nowaday, city planning should be based on traffic analysis.
-In order to support this, we provide analysis tools.
-You can:
+With our traffic analysis tool you can:
 * easily import traffic data via CSV and JSON
 * see traffic counts in a time range as city-heat-map
 * analyse data via diagrams (grafana integration) and add own diagrams